anton-kochev/doc-ai-azure-pipeline/docproc/knowledge-base/code-style/typescript/typescript-core.md

 ### Avoid Magic Numbers

 - Extract constants with meaningful names
-- Use enums for related constants
+- Use const objects (with `as const`) for related constants instead of enums

 ```typescript
 // Bad